An unanticipated surge in Bitcoin surprises investors

 Blockchain had informed the 14 largest wallets with 48000 balances on December 29, 2018, came to zero with the transaction.

-Grayscale Bitcoin Trust (GBTC) that exclusively trades in the digital currency indicated an increase in institutional demand for the coins, where it said 80 percent of the investment in the last year came from accredited buyers and institutional players.
+Grayscale Bitcoin Trust (GBTC), which exclusively trades in the digital currency, indicated an increase in institutional demand for the coins, where it said 80 per cent of the investment in the last year came from accredited buyers and institutional players.

-Experts and general investors remained unaware of the changes, as no such predictions were supporting the gains.
-Some assume the hike was mostly kicked off by some of the key players, where a player like Fidelity was launching its trading platform.
+Experts and general investors remained unaware of the changes, as no such predictions supported the gains.
+Some assume the hike was mostly kicked off by some key players, where a player like Fidelity was launching its trading platform.

-The company manages over $2.4 trillion assets and it opened opportunities for over 30 million customers.
-Earlier, it was difficult to gain access to institutional trading exposure.
+The company manages over $2.4 trillion in assets and opened opportunities for over 30 million customers.
+Earlier, it wasn't easy to gain access to institutional trading exposure.